forcedotcom/cli/releasenotes/sfdx/README.md

    * ExtlClntAppOauthConfigurablePolicies (previously called ExtlClntAppOauthPlcyCnfg)
    * ExtlClntAppMobileSettings (previously called ExtlClntAppMobileSet)

-* FIX: StaticResources weren't working correctly in the previous version of this week's RC (7.176.0).
-Special thanks to @daveespo for his efforts to build a nightly pipeline which uses the RC, for debugging and reporting with a perfect repro in [#1791](https://github.com/forcedotcom/cli/issues/1791).
+* FIX: StaticResources now deploy correctly; in the previous version of this week's RC (7.176.0) the deploy command would immediately exit.
+Special thanks to [David Esposito](https://github.com/daveespo) for building a nightly pipeline that uses the RC, and for debugging and reporting the issue so quickly and with a perfect repro. [#1791](https://github.com/forcedotcom/cli/issues/1791).

 ## 7.175.0 (Nov 3, 2022) [stable]